 The purpose of scoping is not only to identify issues, but also to prioritize them and if possible, focus required additional work on the most important ones.
-Fortune will consider all the items described in Section 3.3 because every issue identified in this Terms of Reference requires a sufficient analysis to demonstrate whether the development is likely to be the cause of - or a contributor to - significant adverse impacts.
-However, three particular issues were identified during scoping as requiring increased attention, because of high impact potential and concerns raised during scoping.
-Fortune is required to give special consideration to the following key lines of inquiry in the Developer's Assessment Report:
+Avalon will consider all the items described in Section 3.3 because every issue identified in this Terms of Reference requires a sufficient analysis to demonstrate whether the development is likely to be the cause of - or a contributor to - significant adverse impacts.
+However, one particular issue was identified during scoping as requiring increased attention, because of high impact potential and concerns raised in scoping sessions.
+Avalon is required to give special consideration to the following key line of inquiry in the Developer's Assessment Report:

-- Impacts of the NICO Project on water quality, particularly in relation to the quality of mine water and effluent released to groundwater and surface waters, and related impacts to human health and aquatic life downstream. - Long-term impacts following mine closure and reclamation. - Caribou and caribou habitat, including effects from the NICO minesite and NICO access road on habitat, disturbance and displacement effects and direct mortality.
+- Impacts of the Nechalacho Project on water quality, particularly in relation to the quality of mine water and tailings effluent released to groundwater and surface waters and related impacts to human health and aquatic life downstream from; - the Thor Lake mine site; - o the Pine Point processing site; as well as - the prospect of significant adverse impacts to water quality from barging accidents on Great Slave Lake.

-These key lines of inquiry are the topics of greatest concern that require the most attention during the environmental assessment and the most rigorous analyses in the Developer's Assessment Report.
+Key lines of inquiry are the topics of greatest concern that require the most attention during the environmental assessment and the most rigorous analyses in the Developer's Assessment Report.
 These are designated as key lines of inquiry to ensure a comprehensive analysis of the issues most likely to cause significant environmental impacts or significant public concern.
-Data collection and analyses for these key lines of inquiry in the Developer's Assessment Report should be at a level of detail appropriate for other interested parties to understand the technical material prior to any technical sessions on these topics.
+Data collection and analyses for the key line of inquiry in the Developer's Assessment Report should be at a level of detail appropriate for other interested parties to understand the technical material prior to any technical sessions on these topics.

-These key lines will be presented in comprehensive stand-alone sections in the Developer's Assessment Report.
+The key line of inquiry will be presented in comprehensive stand-alone sections in the Developer's Assessment Report.
 This will facilitate close examination of the developer's response to these key lines of inquiry, and will require only minimal cross-referencing with other parts of the report and appendices.